-The Company derives substantially all its revenues from sales to customers in Europe, the Middle East, Latin America, and Asia, and other than the Motiva Flora SmoothSilk Tissue Expander, has not yet received approval to sell its products in the United States.
+The Company derives substantially all its revenues from sales to customers in Europe, the Middle East, Latin America, and Asia.
+The Company received approval to sell its Motiva Implants in the United States in September 2024 and Motiva Flora Tissue Expanded in October 2023.
+The revenue derived in the United States prior to the FDA approvals consisted of microtransponder sales.

-For the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, Brazil accounted for 14.0% 10.5% and 17.5% 12.8%, respectively, of consolidated revenue and no other individual country exceeded 10% of consolidated revenue, on a ship-to destination basis.
+For the nine months ended September 30, 2024 and 2023, no single country accounted for more than 10% of consolidated revenue, on a ship-to destination basis.
+For the nine months ended September 30, 2023, Brazil accounted for 14.0% of consolidated revenue and no other individual country exceeded 10% of consolidated revenue, on a ship-to destination basis.

 The majority of the Company's consolidated total assets, including cash and tangible assets, is held in the United States.
-The Company's long-lived assets, which primarily consist of property and equipment and intangible assets located in Costa Rica, represented 85% 84% and 88% 80% of the total long-lived assets as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively.
+The Company's long-lived assets, which primarily consist of property and equipment and intangible assets located in Costa Rica, represented 82% and 80% of the total long-lived assets as of September 30, 2024 and December 31, 2023, respectively.